-Regarding locational factors, these are considered non-impacting under the current criteria outlined in Deliberação Normativa (DN) 217/17, which serves as the basis for environmental licensing purposes.
-Within the context of restrictive environmental factors, particularly concerning the biotic environment, the Bandeira Project, being a mining enterprise deemed of public utility, is permitted to conduct vegetation suppression in the early stage of regeneration within the Atlantic Forest, intervention in Permanent Preservation Areas (APP), and the removal of protected species as stipulated by the environmental intervention process and corresponding compensatory measures mandated by current legislation.
+Locational factors are considered non-impacting under the current criteria outlined in Deliberação Normativa (DN) 217/17, which serves as the basis for environmental licensing purposes.
+Within the context of restrictive environmental factors, particularly concerning the biotic environment, because the Bandeira Project is a mining enterprise deemed of public utility, it is permitted to conduct vegetation suppression in the early stage of regeneration within the Atlantic Forest, intervention in Permanent Preservation Areas (APP), and the removal of protected species as stipulated by the environmental intervention process and corresponding compensatory measures mandated by current legislation.